basho/basho_docs/content/riak/kv/2.0.2/using/reference/search.md

 value cannot be a nested structure of field-value pairs; the values are treated as-is (non-composite is another way to say it).

-Because of this mismatch between KV and Solr, Riak Search must act as a mediator between the two, meaning it must have a way to inspect a KV object and create a structure which Solr can ingest for indexing.
+Because of this mismatch between KV and Solr, Riak search must act as a mediator between the two, meaning it must have a way to inspect a KV object and create a structure which Solr can ingest for indexing.
 In Solr this structure is called a **document**.
 This task of creating a